danwalterlink/vault/dnd.brew.md

   -> uses of typecasting are inversely tied to diversity of ability scores.

 Cumulative Subclasses:
 - Scaling features and sidegrades
 - typeclass scaling and incentives to return to classes

-#### prestige class
+### prestige class
 prestige classes are augmented versions of base classes if you meet criteria and work as stackable templates. you may always only ever be member of one prestige class, advance in it if you meet its additional requirements and any level gained degrades into any one of its constituent classes, should you no longer fulfill those requirements, such as advancing in another prestige class.
 example:
-artificer(5)[5 acquirable prestige levels]: (Wizard/5, Dex:13, Crafting Rank: Master, Expertise at least one Arcane Tool and either Arcana or another Arcane Tool)
+artificer[5](5 acquirable prestige levels): (Wizard/5, Dex:13, Crafting Rank: Master, Expertise at least one Arcane Tool and either Arcana or another Arcane Tool)

 only one prestige class. any combination of base classes. newer choices trump old ones -> augmented class degrades into base class. with several class types: raise trait tinkering level.